arcology-network/binary-releases/uniswap-v2.md

 ## 3. Install Yarn

-Yarn is a node.js package manager, please more info please go to https://classic.yarnpkg.com/lang/en/
+Yarn is a node.js package manager, please go to https://classic.yarnpkg.com/lang/en/ for more info.

 ### 3.1 Enable the Official Yarn Repository